Synthetic Control Inference for Staggered Adoption: Synthetic Control Methods for Staggered Adoption of Policies

 \begin{assumption} (Invertibility) $\sum_{s=1}^SA_s'MA_s$ is invertible. \end{assumption}

 Assumption \ref{identification_assumption} excludes cases where all units are treated at a certain time period $t$.
-This assumption identifies the distribution of some population quantity that is centered at the true parameter, which facilitates the unbiased estimation.
-Note that this assumption is testable in principle, when $B$ is identified.
+This assumption identifies the distribution of some population quantity that is centered at the true parameter, which facilitates the (asymptotic) unbiased estimation (showed in Section \ref{subsection_estimation}).
+Note that this assumption is testable in principle.